Configuring General Settings

 A unique ID of the configuration across all build configurations and templates in the system automatically generated from the build configuration name, but can also be set manually.

-Optional description for the build configuration.
+An optional description for the build configuration.

 Build Number Format